sagepublishing/rejected_article_tracker_pkg/README.md

 # @see below for configuration details.
 config = {
-    "threshold": 70, # Filters out matches which are less than this nubmer
+    "threshold": 70, # Filters out matches which have a fuzz.ratio below this value (fuzz.ratio is a normalised form of Levenshtein distance)
 }